ZedOps8/backend-Nodejs-AWS-Lamda-Serverless/README.md

 # backend-Nodejs-AWS-Lamda-Serverless

-# AWS Lambda Node.js Use Cases Repository

-Welcome to the AWS Lambda Node.js Use Cases repository!
+Welcome to my AWS Lambda Node.js Use Cases repository!
 This repository contains a collection of AWS Lambda functions written in Node.js that demonstrate various use cases for serverless computing.
 Whether you're new to AWS Lambda or looking for specific examples, you'll find a variety of practical code snippets and use cases here.

 ## Table of Contents
 - [Getting Started](#getting-started)